justmat/d/README.md

 * lb - lowbias
 * hs - tape hiss

-## what's happening?
+turn **encoders 1/2/3** to change the engine parameters in varying amounts, according to the control matrix:

-d is made up of two parts: an engine providing bit crushing and sample rate reduction as well as tape style distortion/saturation, and a randomized control matrix.
+### the matrix

 ![d](assets/matrix-m.png)

 each time you launch d the control matrix is randomized, so **encoders 1/2/3** won't always react the same way. this adds lots of variation in the sounds produced and leads one to find **sweetspots**. learn how to save and recall **sweetspots** below.

-in addition to the matrix, you can also perform some special actions using the norns keys.
+in addition to the encoders and matrix, you can also perform some special actions using the norns keys.

 ### nice numbers